jng9230/quotate/README.md

 hitting the wallet!
 New areas, new problems.

-- There's quite a lot of things that I'd like to have done to turn this into something that I'd use on a most consistent basis.
+- There's quite a lot of things that I'd like to have done to turn this into something that I'd use on a more consistent basis.
 The most major one being that I should've made this a mobile app.
 Granted, I have 0 clue how to code mobile apps, so that's for the future.
 React Native?
 With Expo?